William Bradford Huie: Later years

 In 1973 Huie's father died.
 This loss was followed several months later by the death of Huie's wife Ruth from cancer.
-In 1975 Huie met Martha Hunt Robertson of Guntersville, Alabama, an art instructor at a local college.
+In 1975.
+Huie met Martha Hunt Robertson of Guntersville, Alabama, an art instructor at a local college.
 They married in Huntsville, Alabama on July 16, 1977.
-They divided their time between their Hartselle and Guntersville homes.
-In a few years, the Huies moved to Scottsboro.
-By 1985 they resettled in Guntersville.
+They divided their time between their homes in Hartselle and Guntersville.
+In a few years, the Huies moved to Scottsboro, Alabama.
+By 1985, they resettled in Guntersville.

 Huie wrote one more significant book after Ruth's death.
 In the Hours of Night is the story of the development of the atomic bomb and its effect on its creators and policy makers.
-It is loosely based on the life of James Forrestal, Secretary of Defense during the height of the development.
+It is based loosely on the life of James Forrestal, Secretary of the Navy during the height of the development.

 On November 20, 1986, Huie died of a heart attack.
-He left an unfinished novel, "The Adversary", which was intended to be the second of a trilogy that began with In the Hours of Night.
+He left an unfinished novel, The Adversary, which was intended to be the second of a trilogy that began with In the Hours of Night.
 Martha Huie, his widow and heir, continued to represent her late husband's literary properties.
 She managed ongoing projects until her death in Memphis in May 2014.
 Martha Huie's daughter, Mary Ben Heflin, now handles William Bradford Huie's literary properties and ongoing projects.